This place is, indeed, a story.

 The nature walks, the horse ride around the village and inside the amazing forest, the visits to local craftsmen.
-Bicycles were also available to hire and between May and September ”al fresco” dinners can be organised in the surrounding hills.
+Bicycles were also available and between May and September ”al fresco” dinners can be organised in the surrounding hills.

 During summer, there is the possibility of having a refreshing dip in the mineral water pool and in winter you can have horse-drawn sleigh rides with bells, blankets and mulled wine.
 Can you ask for more?

-The food is simple but so good and tasty..
+The food is simple but so good and tasty.
 Besides the fact that meals are shared between guests, which is beautiful and unique nowadays, food is prepared by the local people, with simple, local ingredients.
 Menus are set for every day of the week, so no à la carte.
 Definitely not a gourmet destination, but the food cooked here takes you back in your childhood times.
 Try the local brandy, the vegetable soups, the oven veal and the traditional cooked rice.
 And then enjoy your red wine in front of the fire.

-You can also discover the old village, with just 120 inhabitans, visit the two chapels and the old fire shed, the volcanic gas exhaust, the mineral water bath.
+You can also discover the old village, with just 120 inhabitants, visit the two chapels and the old fire shed, the volcanic gas exhaust, the mineral water bath.
 All the activities include a picnic stop for lunch.

 It was all, indeed a story.
 The travelers from all around the world, the simple but still royal spirit, the October light, the meadows, the autumn colours, the stillness, the stories inside the story, the ”no need for more”.